Process Documentation Examples + How-to Guide

 • Purpose: Describe the goals and objectives of the SOP document and explain how it will benefit the user and organization.

 • Procedures: This section will be the bulk of your SOP, comprising step-by-step instructions and any additional information needed to complete tasks.
+Be sure to list any exceptions and how to tackle them.

 • Policies and regulations: Since most compliance-heavy industries rely on SOPs to follow company policies and industry regulations, include a section that references the regulation, where to find it and when the section was last updated.